Environmental Geoscience (MESci)

 The four year MESci course at Cardiff involves hypothesis testing, critical analysis and problem solving whilst learning about the process and outcomes of research.
 It builds upon and augments the equivalent BSc programme by means of a fourth year which enables you to undertake a specialist research project in the area of your choice.
 It is designed for high quality candidates who might aim to pursue a research career in academia, government or industry.

 What determines the nature of the surface of the Earth, both physically and biologically, temporally and spatially, and how has mankind impacted upon it?
 This is the sort of question that our Environmental Geoscientists are trained to answer and that our MESci students might research in a dissertation.

 Set in an outstanding natural landscape but with a long and heavily polluting industrial history, South Wales offers study sites that include not only upland geomorphology and coastal environments but also landfills, heavy metal contamination, acid mine drainage, derelict land and mining subsidence making Cardiff an excellent place to study Environmental Geoscience.
 It is an applied degree that will challenge you to think holistically about subjects ranging from water quality to landscape evolution, from the evolution of the biosphere to climate change and from contaminated land to sustainability.
 And as an MESci student you will get an opportunity to specialise through your project work and through small group research tutorials.

-As well as fieldwork in South Wales and Arran, this scheme also has residential trips to The Netherlands to study water management and coastal defence and to the volcano of Tenerife to study “the total island concept” linking geomorphology, hazards, soils, plants, water and sustainability.
+As well as fieldwork in South Wales, this scheme also has residential trips to Portugal for geological mapping training and geoecology and to the volcano of Tenerife to study “the whole island concept” linking geomorphology, hazards, soils, vegetation, water and sustainability.
 In Year 4 the MESci students chose their own fieldtrip destination, often a Mediterranean island, where they undertake research level fieldwork in their own discipline.